Cranbourne East

 How does the suburb of Cranbourne East's income rank nationally?

 The suburb of Cranbourne East shows a median taxpayer income of $50,034 and an average of $56,391 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
-This is lower than average on a national basis, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+This is below the national average, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
 Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $54,162 (median) and $61,043 (average) as of September 2025.

 What is the disposable income in the suburb of Cranbourne East?